 Tragically, Boon would never learn of the song’s legacy.
 A year after the album’s release, he was killed in a car accident.
 The song sparks memories in Watt that he still cherishes.
 “When I hear that – he plays those motifs, that kind of mariachi, I mean, it’s just everything for me.
 D. Boon, in that song, it really means a lot.
 Music was personal with us, it’s how we were together, and then the [punk] movement let us do it in front of people.”

 The juxtaposition between the song’s subject matter and its association with Jackass is something Watt acknowledges.
 “I know it’s used as the theme song for Jackass – people getting tasered in the balls – but it really don’t have things much to do with that.
-That’s trippy about that; it’s surreal, the connection.”
+That’s the trippy thing about it; it’s surreal, the connection.”
 Despite that connection, the show failed to make a fan in Watt.
 “They sent me the pilot, for approval, and that’s the only one I ever saw, and I couldn’t believe it,” he laughs.
 “What I liked about it was they were really doing this shit, this was not fake.
 Yeah, I liked that.
 But… I couldn’t watch more.
 They dressed this guy up in like, County Jail clothes, and they put him in a hardware store, asking for a hacksaw.
 The police come!
 The Sheriff almost ran the car off onto the sidewalk, and I was like – ‘Okay, I like the reality content here’.
 After that, I can’t watch that crap, y’know.
 But that’s why I let them use the song.”

 Of course, as soon as Jackass hit MTV – dragging Corona along with it – what had been a relatively low-key project at the time was suddenly thrust into the mainstream.
 Almost 20 years after the song was written, Watt found himself faced with a generation of new fans. “[Music] goes through all these stages,” he says.
 “And so, guys experience you through Jackass – you can’t laugh at them too much because, y’know, how else do things get transferred?
 I got it from a movie – old movies are a huge, huge influence.
 So, you look at that, and you look at Jackass – it’s still transmitting information to turn people on.
 You don’t know what the thing is that’s going to bring you in.
 So with these kids, it was Jackass – okay, so be it.”